 The Nybom-Stuhler paper helps us to understand how we should interpret time-series variation in the intergenerational elasticity, or lack of it for that matter.

-The final student led discussion will bring this theme into relief by examining Chapter 6 in Fair Progress, “Promoting Intergenerational Mobility: The Role of Factor Markets and Policies.”
+The student led discussion will bring this theme into relief by examining Chapter 4 in Fair Progress, “Pathways to Intergenerational Mobility in Education and Income.”

 Becker, Gary, Scott Duke Kominers, Kevin M. Murphy, and Jörg L. Spenkuch (2018).
 “A Theory of Intergenerational Mobility.”
 Journal of Political Economy.
 Vol. 126, S1, pages S7-S25.